-If you are wondering what can you make from paneer, then can instantly prepare this for dinner or lunch with chapati or any roti.
+If you are wondering what can you make from paneer, then can instantly prepare this for dinner or lunch with jeera rice, chapati or any roti.
 Such a filling dish because of paneer in it.

 This was inspired by my Bhindi do pyaza recipe on this site, and pairs well with this kulcha recipe.

-- Small onions/ shallots
+- Small onions/ shallots- Pearl onion -

-- Curd (Plain yogurt)
+- Curd (Plain yogurt) - Dahi - Forms the base

-- Coriander leaves
+- Coriander powder

 See recipe card for full list and quantities.